-There are many ways to segment and personalize your emails, and marketers aren’t afraid to use multiple tactics throughout the year.
+There are many ways to segment and personalize your emails, and marketers use multiple tactics throughout the year.
 Based on the data in the chart above, it isn’t uncommon for email marketers to have used nearly four different tactics.

 Simpler personalization tactics, such as a user’s name, are easy to include in all of your newsletters and transactional emails.
 Other tactics, like customer status and geolocation, could be particularly useful for specific campaigns or seasons.

 Let’s start with the reigning champ in email personalization.
 80% of email marketers stated that they use either a person’s name or company name in their emails.
 This tactic is widely used for a few reasons.
 First, it’s the easiest data to gather and implement.
 After all, even the shortest sign-up forms usually require a first name.
 Also, “first_name” is easy to apply to any email.

 But the question that remains is whether or not it’s enough.
 These days, the answer is no. The fact that most companies do it means it’s expected, and therefore, shouldn’t be the extent of your personalization strategy.